Gui774ume/ebpfkit/README.md

 ## Examples

 This section contains only 3 examples.
 We invite you to watch our BlackHat USA 2021 and Defcon 29 talks to see a demo of all the features of the rootkit.
-For example, you'll see how you can use Command and Control to change the passwords of a Postgresql database, or how we successfully hid the rootkit on the host.
+For example, you'll see how you can use Command and Control to change the passwords of a Postgresql database at runtime, or how we successfully hid the rootkit on the host.
-We namely demonstrate 2 container breakouts during our [BlackHat talk]((https://www.blackhat.com/us-21/briefings/schedule/#with-friends-like-ebpf-who-needs-enemies-23619)), and a RASP bypass during our [Defcon talk]((https://defcon.org/html/defcon-29/dc-29-speakers.html#fournier)).
+We also demonstrate 2 container breakouts during our [BlackHat talk](https://www.blackhat.com/us-21/briefings/schedule/#with-friends-like-ebpf-who-needs-enemies-23619), and a RASP bypass during our [Defcon talk](https://defcon.org/html/defcon-29/dc-29-speakers.html#fournier).

 ### Exfiltrate passive network sniffing data